unmeshvrije/scikit-kge/README.md

 The different available buildings blocks are described in more detail in the following:

+### Experiments

+* Run transE with maximum epochs 100 and evaluate after 10 iterations.
+* Increase margin parameter for experiment (i.e. when splitting training set into two).
+* Add a command line parameter for marking bad embeddings after each evaluation on a TEST dataset.

 ### Model

 Instantiating a model, e.g. HolE